elm-community/elm-route/README.md

 ```

 This library defines functions for constructing route parsers.
 See
-the documentation of the [Route](src/Route.elm) module for more
+the documentation of the [Route][route] module for more information.
-information.
 A full example is available at `examples/app`.

 See also [elm-route-parser][erp] for an alternative approach to route
 parsing.